-Free Invoice OCR - Scan Invoices and Export Data to Excel | PDFCrush
+Free Invoice OCR - Scan Invoices and Export to Excel

 Most people who work with invoices regularly have a version of the same routine: open the PDF, read each field, type the data into a spreadsheet or accounting software, save, check.
 For a business receiving 50 invoices a month, that is 3-5 hours of pure data entry.
 For 200 invoices a month, it becomes a significant staffing cost.